sohas/Labyrinth/README.md

 maps must lay in:
 Labyrinth\GameWPF\bin\Debug\net5.0-windows\Maps
-(in the repo they are in \Labyrinth\Game\Maps and only 2 simple maps present)
+(in the repo they are in \Labyrinth\Game\Maps

-you are walking in the labyrinth (puting arrow keys). there are some diodes and holes in the labyrinth. diode is one-way valve. after falling into a hole you get another (defined by hole) labyrinth place. in this case you see new empty start point and all previous routs collected in tabs.
+It is the Labyrinth game.

+You can choose one of many labyrinths and try to explore it.
+There are some cells, walls, holes and diodes in every labyrinth.
+Diode let pass only one way.
+You can walk with keyboard arrows.
+When you get hole, it transfers you to another certain cell in the labyrinth.
+Your journey saves on the new tab after every hole getting.
+You can try drawing labyrinth when you have explored enough.

+Welcome!